Out of Doors (Bartók): Interrelation of the five pieces

+Originally, Out of Doors was published in two volumes: one contained the first three pieces and the other the last two.
 Although the set is often referred to as a suite, Bartók did not usually play the set in its entirety.
 He premièred the first, fourth, and fifth pieces on the Hungarian radio on 8 December 1926, and played the fourth piece separately on numerous occasions.
 He referred to the set in a letter to his publisher as "five fairly difficult piano pieces", i.e., not as a suite.
 An arch form in the set has been proposed, with successive tonal centers of E-G-A-G-E, but different tonal centers have also been suggested, e.g., D-G-D-G-F. Nissman shows how individual pieces' motives and endings lead logically into the following piece within the set.
-Originally, Out of Doors was published in two volumes: one contained the first three pieces and the other the last two.

 The compositional process sheds some light on the interrelation of the five pieces.
 Bartók's first sketches show pieces 1 and 2 as finally published.
 The third piece was added later, based on unused material for the third movement of the Piano Sonata.
 Notably, the two final pieces, 4 and 5, form one continuous piece, numbered "3" in the sketches.
 Bartók applied this juxtaposition of "The Night's Music" in a slow tempo with a presto section in a single piece/movement also in the second (middle) movement of his Second Piano Concerto.